 5) Manage it.
 If you have workers who accidentally slip into overtime work, or even intentionally do so on a regular basis, remember that you still must pay for the hours already worked at the overtime rate.
 This is a performance problem.
 Your recourse is to then manage their performance.
 Counsel offenders verbally and in writing as to their violation of your policy.
 At the same time, evaluate the reasons that overtime work is being used.
 Do you need to adjust shifts?
 Hire additional staff?
 Better train existing staff to improve performance and efficiency?

 Protect your bottom line from expensive, unplanned overtime and your business from costly claims of unpaid wages by ensuring overtime is properly and proactively managed.
 Then get a good night’s sleep.

 Laws pertaining to these issues can be complex and confusing.
 Employers should seek counsel regarding the extent of their obligations under the law.
-Contact Freeland Law APC for a free 30-minute consultation with Michael Freeland, experienced employment lawyer serving San Diego, La Mesa and El Cajon, California.
+Contact Freeland Law APC for a consultation with Michael Freeland, experienced employment lawyer serving San Diego, La Mesa and El Cajon, California.
 Michael Freeland has been practicing law for more than 27 years and specializes in employment law matters.